Azure/Azure-Sentinel/Parsers/ASimNetworkSession/ARM/ASimNetworkSession/README.md

-# Source agnostic ASIM Network Sessions Normalization Parser
+# Source agnostic ASIM Network Session Normalization Parser

 This template deploys the ASIM NetworkSession schema parser for Source agnostic.
 The parser is a part of the Advanced SIEM Information Model.